A List of the Top 10 Largest Live Streaming Events in History and How They Are Measured

 - 16 Million: Viacom18 reported that the April 2023 opening weekend of the Indian Premier League (IPL) on Jio Cinema had a simultaneous stream count of 16 million viewers. (source)

 - 15 Million (***with a BIG caveat and maybe should not be on the list): Amazon reported that the NFL Thursday Night Football game between the Vikings and Eagles on September 14, 2023, had 15.1 million “viewers on Prime Video”.
 Amazon also reported that the NFL Thursday Night Football game between the Giants and the 49ers on September 21st, 2023, had 12.48 million streaming “viewers”.
 But note they did NOT say simultaneous users or average minute audience, just viewers, with no definition of how a viewer is defined.
-Also, they said that number was across “Prime Video, Twitch, and NFL+,” so that’s not concurrent streams on one platform.
-Due to this reason, I am not including any other Amazon TNF games on the list. (source)
+Also, they said that number was across “Prime Video, Twitch, and NFL+,” so that’s not concurrent streams on one platform. (source)

 - 11 Million: JioCinema says the World Cup final between Argentina and France in December 2022, attracted 11 million concurrent users on JioCinema with an average viewing time of 30 minutes per match. (source)